SEMICeu/SDG-sandbox/process_and_method/methodology/README.md

 # Methodology

-This folder contains the various steps that together make up the methodology used to develop the data models of the evidences.
+This folder contains the various steps of a methodology to develop new data models for evidence types under the SDGR.

-## Disclaimer

-This process has been designed based on the work of modelling ten evidences qualified as relevant in the Study on Data Mapping for the cross-border application of the Once-Only technical system SDG.
-The process is general enough to be used for future procedures, that is, in addition to the ones identified by the SDGR.
-More importantly, as this process has been designed based on a sample of ten evidences, it should not be considered complete nor exhaustive.

-Essentially, this is a living document which is set to evolve as more evidences are being modelled and feedback fed in.

-Naturally, as the focus is on modeling evidences, aspects dealing with maintenance are not covered in this document.

 ## Process

 In order to tackle the problem of identifying common semantics for different types of evidence exchanged in cross-border administrative procedures, a specific process has been envisaged.
 The process consists of key phases as shown below.